developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	</WebFiltering>

 ### WhiteListingUrls
 **Applies only to Android devices**.
 Explicitly allows one or more websites to be visited by an app when [WebFilteringEnabled](#webfilteringenabled) tag is enabled (value =1). **If WebFilteringEnabled is enabled and this parameter is left blank, users will have access to all URIs except those specified in the BlackListingUrls parameter**.
+Failure to specify URIs according to regular expressions, or attempting to access a page that is blacklisted (or not whitelisted, as applicable) will display the [BadLinkURI](#badlinkuri) message.

 **Possible Values**:

-* One or more Uniform Resource Identifiers (URIs) with or without protocol identifiers (such as http://)
+* One or more Uniform Resource Identifiers (URIs) and/or protocol identifiers (i.e. http://)
-* Separate entries with a semicolon (";")
+* Multiple entries can be separated by a semicolon (";")
+* Wildcard character (*) supported (i.e. https://*.*; *.MySite.com; www.*)

 #### Example
 	:::xml